- Découvertes

 - Pour this mixture over the cherries in the mold.

-- Let cool slightly.
+- Let it cool slightly.

-Serve the clafoutis warm or at room temperature, accompanied by a scoop of morello cherry sorbet.
+Serve the clafoutis warm or at room temperature, accompanied by a scoop of cherry sorbet.
 Garnish with a few fresh basil leaves.